James Galbraith (British Army officer): Afghanistan

 In February 1880, the 66th was ordered to Kandahar, and arrived there under his command on 25 March 1880, four days before the departure of the Bengal troops for Kabul under command of Sir Donald Stewart.
 Colonel Galbraith commanded the regiment on the 14 July, when the mutineers of the Wali's army were defeated near Girishk and his guns retaken.

 It was on 27 July 1880, on the fatal field of Maiwand, that Galbraith fell, fighting manfully against the overwhelming numbers of Ayub Khan's followers.
 "He was last seen", wrote General Primrose in his despatch, "on the nullah bank, kneeling on one knee, with a colour in his hand, officers and men rallying round him".
 When the battle-field was revisited by the force under command of Brigadier-General Daubeny, in September, his body, and that of his old friend Captain McMath, were found together, with those of many of their comrades.

 Legacy

 Colonel Galbraith was unmarried.
-He was a large landed proprietor in Galway, and a magistrate, and had been High Sheriff of that county.
+He was a large landed proprietor in County Galway, and a magistrate, and had been High Sheriff of that county.